 Identifying and activating general issues + notes including, but not limited to:

-- concept incubation – fiction writing (developing characters, themes, storyboarding)
+- concept incubation – fiction/non-fiction writing, screenwriting (developing characters, themes, storyboarding etc.)

 - life-work balance